open-source-tabletop/scraplands/scraplands-showdown.md

 ### Mines

 You may place mine tokens around the track, or these may be placed by cars with a mine dropper.
 These should be no larger than 25mm circles.
 If any car moves within 1 inch of the marker the mine explodes and is removed from the battlefield.
-Any car within 2 inches of the token when it explodes takes 3 Control Checks.
+Any car within 3 inches of the token when it explodes takes a Control Check.

 ## Building a Team

 Players build their team by selecting a number of cars from the list below and upgrading them with weapons, armour, and abilities.
 When adding upgrades to a car you may not add more points of upgrades than the initial cost of the car.
-Games of Scraplands Showdown are best played at 100 points for small games, and 150 to 200 points for large games.
+Games of Scraplands Showdown are best played at 100 points for small games, 150 points for medium sized games, and 200 points for large games.

 ### Cars